 Wasps sometimes make damaging attacks on dahlia flower stems and it is usually necessary to destroy the nest completely.

-Propagation The preparation for growing from seed is a simple matter.
+The preparation for growing from seed is a simple matter.
 Remove the petals as they fade and take the seed pods indoors before the frost, later extracting the seed and placing it in envelopes.
 The seed is sown in boxes in mid-March, and the seedlings are potted off in May and planted out in June.
 The best breeding, however, is done by crossing selected varieties by hand, and covering the blooms with old nylon stockings to prevent chance pollination by bees and other insects.
 It should be remembered that dahlias do not come true to type or variety from seed, though dwarf bedding types, such as `Coltness Gem’ or `Unwins Hybrids’ are commonly grown in this way as they come reasonably true.

 After two or three weeks, when new tip growth is evident, the cuttings will have rooted and can be potted off individually in ordinary potting compost.
-For the first ten days afterwards, keep them in a warm part of the greenhouse, but for the rest of the time until planting out they grow much better if kept cool.
-Certainly they should be ready to be put into a cold frame three weeks after potting off.
+For the first ten days afterward, keep them in a warm part of the greenhouse, but for the rest of the time until planting out they grow much better if kept cool.
+Certainly, they should be ready to be put into a cold frame three weeks after potting off.

 The division of tubers described earlier is the other method of propagation.

 Types of dahlias